 Blue Growth - the EU’s integrated Maritime Strategy

-The report Sustainable Blue economy productive seas and oceans 1.0 MB demonstrates how results of recent research and innovation projects funded by the European Union contribute to four areas of policy challenges related to the EU’s Blue Economy.
+The newly published report Sustainable Blue Economy and productive seas and oceans demonstrates how the results of recent R&I projects funded by the European Union contribute to four selected policy challenges related to the EU’s Blue Economy.

 - The Bioeconomy Strategy